Is a Correction Looming Ahead for CoStar Group Inc. (CSGP)

 Needham gave a rating of “Buy” to CSGP, setting the target price at $1000 in the report published on October 28th of the previous year.

-Volatility was left at 2.23%, however, over the last 30 days, the volatility rate increased by 1.24%, as shares surge +6.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.94% lower at present.
+Volatility was left at 1.97%, however, over the last 30 days, the volatility rate increased by 2.71%, as shares sank -5.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -24.64% lower at present.

-During the last 5 trading sessions, CSGP rose by +1.70%, which changed the moving average for the period of 200-days by -2.59% in comparison to the 20-day moving average, which settled at $78.70.
-In addition, CoStar Group Inc. saw -13.26% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CSGP fell by -6.39%, which changed the moving average for the period of 200-days by -10.02% in comparison to the 20-day moving average, which settled at $78.51.
+In addition, CoStar Group Inc. saw -5.42% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading